aileen-byte/Team14/personal statements/Phillippa.md

 # Overview

-Core RTL design (single cycle CPU): wrote control_unit.sv for ADDI/BNE, contributed to JAL/JALR and branch control, and implemented sign_extend.sv and instr_mem.sv used in both the single-cycle and pipelined CPUs.
+Core RTL (single-cycle CPU): implemented sign_extend.sv and instr_mem.sv, and wrote the ADDI and BNE decode/control in control_unit.sv.
+Contributed to jump/branch PC control logic alongside Aileen.

-Verification in SystemVerilog: authored directed and random CU, ALU and reg_file testbenches (*_tb.sv) and used them to drive fixes in the RTL.
+Verification (SystemVerilog): wrote directed + randomised unit testbenches for the Control Unit, ALU, and Register File (*_tb.sv) and used failures to drive RTL fixes.

-Pipeline integration & debugging: fixed structural and wiring bugs in top.sv (PC path, forwarding, hazard logic, reset behaviour) until the pipelined CPU passed the F1 and reference tests under Verilator.
+Pipeline integration & debugging: resolved structural/wiring issues in top.sv (PC path, forwarding mux selection, reset behaviour, naming/width mismatches).

-Multi cycle data cache: extended the single cycle cache into a multi cycle blocking cache with a finite state machine and stall signalling, integrated with the data memory interface.
+Multi-cycle data cache (stretch work): implemented a blocking, multi-cycle cache controlled by an FSM (COMPARE / WRITE_BACK / ALLOCATE / REFILL) with a cachestall handshake and address-latching for correct miss handling.

 # Control Unit, Instruction_Mem and Sign_extend

 <img width="2012" height="950" alt="image" src="https://github.com/user-attachments/assets/96877c81-becf-4c43-bc1e-00090ed8318a" />

-## Control Unit
+Control Unit (ADDI / BNE + PC control integration)

-I wrote part of the control unit that decodes ADDI and BNE.
-It sets safe default control signals, then for ADDI enables register write with an I-type immediate added in the ALU, and for BNE selects a B-type immediate, does rs1 - rs2 in the ALU, and sets PCSrc to take the branch when rs1 != rs2 (i.e. Zero == 0).
-The more comprehensive implementation of the control unit was designed and implemented by Aileen.
+I implemented the part of the control unit that decodes ADDI and BNE.
+The CU assigns safe default values to all outputs each cycle to avoid stale control signals.
+For ADDI, it enables register write and selects an I-type immediate as the ALU operand.
+For BNE, it selects a B-type immediate, performs rs1 - rs2 in the ALU, and sets PCSrc so the PC takes the branch when rs1 != rs2 (i.e., Zero == 0).

-## Sign_extend
+Aileen implemented the broader CU functionality beyond my instruction subset.

+sign_extend.sv

-I wrote the sign_extend module to generate 32-bit immediates from the raw instruction bits.
-For I-type instructions it extracts bits [31:20] and sign extends them, and for B-type branches it reconstructs the split immediate from the scattered fields and appends the low zero bit before sign-extending.
-This was a good exercise in carefully mapping the RISC-V encoding to hardware, as a single misplaced bit would send branches to entirely the wrong address.
+I wrote sign_extend.sv to generate correct 32-bit immediates from raw instruction fields.
+For I-type instructions, it extracts instr[31:20] and sign-extends.
+For B-type branches, it reconstructs the split immediate from scattered fields, appends the low zero bit, then sign-extends.
+This required careful mapping from the RISC-V encoding — a single misplaced bit can send branches to the wrong target.

-## Instruction_Mem
+instr_mem.sv

-I implemented instr_mem as a simple read-only memory for instruction fetch, loading program.hex at simulation start and returning RD = memory[PC[31:2]] for aligned 32-bit instructions.
-Keeping it minimal made the instruction stream deterministic, which was really useful when debugging PC control (branches/jumps) in the pipelined CPU because it removed memory timing as a source of errors.
-The main limitation is that this word-addressed model hides byte addressing and endianness and wouldn’t support unaligned fetch or compressed instructions, but it was an effective abstraction for our RV32I tests and integration.
+I implemented instr_mem.sv as a minimal read-only instruction memory: load program.hex at simulation start and return RD = memory[PC[31:2]] for aligned 32-bit fetches.
+This made instruction fetch deterministic and helped debug PC control (branch/jump) in the pipelined CPU by removing memory timing as a variable.
+Limitation: this is word-addressed and does not expose byte addressing/endian behaviour or support unaligned fetch / compressed instructions.

 # Testbenches
 ## CU Testbench